Baseledger/baseledger-plateau/readme.md

 1. check poc_contracts to run hardhat

-2. run `starport chain serve --verbose` in baseledger-bridge folder (if starting from scratch run `starport chain serve --verbose --reset-once` and copy alice and bob mnemonics for further usage)
+2. run `starport chain serve --verbose` in baseledger folder (if starting from scratch run `starport chain serve --verbose --reset-once` and copy alice and bob mnemonics for further usage)

 3. `cargo build --all` in root of orchestrator folder